samjwill/nvim-unception/README.md

 # Requirements

-Requires Neovim 0.7 or higher and a bash or somewhat bash-like shell.
+Requires Neovim 0.7 or later and a bash or somewhat bash-like shell.

 # Limitations